-which encodes that mean functions are once differentiable.
-The kernel is parameterized by three hyperparameters: measurement noise,~$\sigma_\omega^2$ in~\cref{math:gp_prediction_mean,math:gp_prediction_variance}, prior variance,~$\sigma_\eta^2$, and postitive lengthscales,~${\mb{l} \in \mathcal{R}_+^{\mathcal{A}}}$, which are the diagonal elements of the diagonal matrix~$\mb{M}$, ${\mb{M} = \mathrm{diag}(\mb{l})}$.
-These hyperparameters have intuitive interpretations.
-The variance of the measurement noise,~$\sigma_\eta$, corresponds to the noise in the observations, which includes any randomness in the algorithm and initial conditions, as well as random disturbances.
-The prior variance,~$\sigma_\eta^2$, determines the expected magnitude of function values; that is,~${|f(\mb{a})| \leq \sigma_\eta}$ with probability~$0.68$ according to the Gaussian confidence intervals.
+which encodes that mean functions are one-times differentiable.
+This is in contrast to the commonly used squared exponential kernels, which encode smooth (infinitely differentiable) functions.
+With the Mat{\`e}rn kernel, the GP model is parameterized by three hyperparameters: measurement noise~$\sigma^2$ in~\cref{math:gp_prediction_mean,math:gp_prediction_variance}, the kernel's prior variance~$\kappa^2$, and positive lengthscales~${\mb{l} \in \mathcal{R}_+^{\mathcal{A}}}$, which are the diagonal elements of the diagonal matrix~$\mb{M}$, ${\mb{M} = \mathrm{diag}(\mb{l})}$.
+These hyperparameters have intuitive interpretations: the variance of the measurement noise~$\kappa^2$ corresponds to the noise in the observations, which includes any randomness in the algorithm and initial conditions, and random disturbances.
+The prior variance~$\kappa^2$ determines the expected magnitude of function values; that is,~${|f(\mb{a})| \leq \kappa}$ with probability~$0.68$ according to the GP prior.
 Lastly, the lengthscales~$\mb{l}$ determine how quickly the covariance between neighboring values deteriorates with their distance.
 The smaller the lengthscales, the faster the function values can change from one parameter set to the next.
-In particular, the high-probability Lipschitz constant encoded by this kernel depends on the ratio between the prior variance and the lengthscales,~${\sigma_\eta^2 / l_{\mathrm{max}}^2}$.
+In particular, the high-probability Lipschitz constant encoded by this kernel depends on the ratio between the prior variance and the lengthscales,~${\kappa / \mb{l}}$.